Blake Butera: Minor League career

-He was drafted in the 35th round of the 2015 MLB Draft by the Tampa Bay Rays, and played for the Princeton Rays.
-In 2016, he played for both the Princeton Rays and the Low-A Hudson Valley Renegades.
+Butera was drafted in the 35th round (1,048th overall) of the 2015 Major League Baseball draft by the Tampa Bay Rays.
+He made his professional debut with the rookie-level Princeton Rays, hitting .207 with one home run, six RBI, and three stolen bases across 27 games.
+In 2016, Butera played for both Princeton and the Low-A Hudson Valley Renegades, slashing a combined .247/.344/.360 with two home runs, 25 RBI, and five stolen bases.
+Butera was released by the Rays organization on March 29, 2017.

 Managerial career

 Tampa Bay Rays

 In 2018, at the age of 25 years old, Butera was named the manager of the Hudson Valley Renegades, becoming the youngest manager in Minor League Baseball.
 He had played as an infielder for the Renegades in 2016 and was their first base coach in 2017.
 He managed the Renegades for two seasons, compiling a record of 88 wins and 62 losses.

 Butera was the manager of the Charleston RiverDogs in the 2021 and 2022 seasons.
 He posted a record of 170 wins and 82 losses in the two seasons with the RiverDogs.
 He won Manager of the Year awards in Minor League Baseball and won two league championships.
 In 2023, Butera served as the Rays' assistant field coordinator, and in 2024 he was promoted to senior director of player development.